Our three congregations…

 What happens after the service?

-At the end of the service the leader says a brief closing prayer and invites everyone out to the cafeteria for morning tea.
+At the end of the service the leader says a brief closing prayer and invites everyone out to the cafeteria (in Mornington) or just up to the serving window (in Lenah Valley) for morning tea.
 People will tend to chat for a few minutes in the auditorium, then many will drift through to the cafeteria.
 We would love to meet you – so please come through and join in.
+Some people leave straight after the service but many hang around chatting to new and old friends.

 Any other questions?
 Please just ask…